JuanFRios/lab3udea/README.md

 ### Folders Structure

-In the folder `app` is located the main code of the app In the folder `test` is located the unit tests
+In the folder `app` is located the main code of the app In the folder `test` is located the unit tests and i use the framework MOCHA

 ### How to install it
 Execute: